-Hospital services shall be accessible to all Maryland residents and the type, amount, or quality of hospital care provided should not be negatively affected by the patient's gender, race, ethnicity, or ability to pay.
+Hospital services shall be accessible to all Maryland residents and the type, amount, or quality of hospital care provided may not be affected by the patient's gender, race, ethnicity, or ability to pay.

-- (a) An acute care general hospital shall only deny admission if it is unable to provide the appropriate level of care for a patient or if a patient's admission is involuntary and the hospital or hospital unit has been issued a waiver by the Commission that permits it to serve only voluntary patients. - (b) An acute care general hospital shall identify and explain its efforts to address non-geographic access barriers, including but not limited to barriers that stem from a patient's race, gender, ethnicity, or ability to pay.
-A hospital shall also present how progress has been measured and will be measured for any access barrier identified.
+- (a) An acute care general hospital shall only deny admission if it is unable to provide the appropriate level of care for a patient or if a psychiatric patient's admission is involuntary and the hospital or hospital unit has been issued an exemption by the Commission that permits it to serve only voluntary psychiatric patients in accordance with COMAR 10.24.21. - (b) An acute care general hospital shall identify and explain its efforts to address non-geographic access barriers, including but not limited to barriers that stem from a patient's race, gender, ethnicity, or ability to pay.
+A hospital shall also present how progress has been measured and shall be measured for any access barrier identified.